Bhupesh-aher/DevTinder/README.md

 # Connection request router

 - POST /request/send/interested/:userId
 - POST /request/send/ignored/:userId

-- i can create one api as above both api has only one different thing   - that is intersetd and ignored
+- i can create one api as logic of writting both api is same and above - - both api has only one different thing   - that is intersetd and ignored
 - so status can either be interesed or ignored
+- so we don't have to make two different APIs for interested and
+ - ignored the connection

 - POST /request/send/:status/:userId

 - POST /request/review/accepted/:requestId
 - POST /request/review/rejected/:requestId

+- i can create one api as logic of writting both api is same and above  - both api has only one different thing
+- that is intersetd and ignored
+- so status can either be accepted or rejected
+- so we don't have to make two different APIs for accepting and
+ - rejecting the connection

+- POST /request/review/:status/:requestId

 # User router